Avitra2002/GenAI-Hackathon/README.md

     pip install -r requirements.txt
     ```
 1. [Optional] Additional installations required for `openai-whisper` and `pydub` - `ffmpeg` and `rust`.
-    - See the README at https://github.com/openai/whisper.
+    - See the README at https://github.com/openai/whisper
-    - Feel free to skip this if there are no requirements to process audio or video files.
+    - Feel free to skip this if there are no requirements to process audio or video files
 1. Setup environment variables.
 Replace the environment variables in `.env` with the values that will be provided
     ```
     cp -i .env.example .env
     ```

-## Running the app
+## Run
-1. On subsequent run, activate virtual environment
+1. On subsequent runs, do remember to activate virtual environment
 1. Run script
     ```
     python -m scripts.01_minimal
     ```
+1. [Optional] Run notebook.ipynb either directly in VSCode editor or via `jupyter notebook`
 1. Run app
     ```
     streamlit run hackathon.py
     ```